clarkgrubb/home/README.rst

 =================  =========  =================================================================================
 Articles           all        PDFs; link to ``~/Dropbox/Articles``.
 <Company>          all        Work
+<Company>/Doc      all        Work Spreadsheets, Slideshows
+<Company>/HR       all        Documents from HR
+<Company>/Pic      all        Work Pngs, Jpgs, Svg, Omnigraffle files
+<Company>/Src      all        Work Source code
+<Company>/Web      all        Work HTML, generated from Markdown with a Makefile
 Local              all        Place to install headers and libraries Local/bin          all        Put first in ``PATH``; a place to install executables without admin privilege.
 Local/env          all        ``virtualenv`` environments.